refinedev/refine/documentation/docs/api-references/providers/live-provider.md

 ### `immediate`

 Queries of related resource are invalidated in real-time as new events from subscription arrive.
+For example data from a `useTable` hook will be automatically updated when data is changed.

 ### `controlled`

-Queries of related resource are **not invalidated** in real-time, instead [`onLiveEvent`](#) is run with the `event` as new events from subscription arrive.
+Queries of related resource are **not invalidated** in real-time, instead [`onLiveEvent`](#onliveevent) is run with the `event` as new events from subscription arrive.
+For example while in an edit form, it would be undesirable for data shown to change. `controlled` can be used to prevent data from changing.

 ## `onLiveEvent`

 Callback that is run when new events from subscription arrive.
-It can be passed to both `<Refine>` and [supported hooks](#).
+It can be passed to both `<Refine>` and [supported hooks](#supported-hooks).

 ### `<Refine>`

 `onLiveEvent` passed to `<Refine>` will run every time when a new event occurs regardless of the `liveMode`.
-It can be used for actions that are generally applicable to all events.
+It can be used for actions that are generally applicable to all events from active subscriptions.

 ```tsx title="App.tsx"
 // ...